DB

 Notes 🔗

-When using the DB function, ensure that the values provided for cost, salvage, life, and period are consistent units (e.g., all in dollars or all in the same currency).
-Adjust the month argument based on the desired calculation method, either 0 for ignoring the number of months in the first year or 1 for considering those months in the depreciation calculation.
+When using the DB function, ensure that the values for cost, salvage, life, and period are in consistent units, such as all in the same currency.
+Adjust the month argument based on your calculation method: use 0 to ignore the number of months in the first year or 1 to include those months in the depreciation calculation.

 Questions 🔗